 Happy Friday everyone!
-I’m gonna try out a new series of blogs where I highlight 5 fun, new recipes to try.
 The past couple years I’ve really gotten into home cooking.
 It’s definitely time consuming but the payoffs are undeniable.
 It’s a really relaxing hobby and at the end you have a delicious meal to enjoy.
 You also usually eat a lot healthier and get to eat things that are either wildly expensive or hard to find if you eat out.
 Even though I’ve been cooking for a few years now, I’m still adamant on following recipes.
 But that’s what’s fun about cooking is everyone’s tastes are different and like design you can customize the recipes to you.
-So check out these 5 recipes I’m dying to try.
+So check out these 6 recipes I’m dying to try.
 I will definitely be making them asap and will be revisiting this post in the future to let you know how they turned out!
 As always I loved to hear back from you guys so if you try any of these recipes let me know how they go, or if you want to send me some recipes and I’ll try them out and add them to the blog!

 French Bread Pizzas-I figured I’d start off easy.
 Pizza is almost universally loved and in my opinion French bread pizza is at the top tier.
 One of the best parts about this recipe is you can completely customize the sauce, cheese and toppings to your liking!